Our agency is a top national producer for Aetna Medicare Supplements for several years now. That’s how much we like them.

 - Keep you healthy with enhanced preventive care

-- Pay for you share of diabetic supplies and durable medical equipment
+- Pay for your share of diabetic supplies and durable medical equipment

 More than anything, these plans help to reduce your worry over medical costs that Medicare does cover.
 While Medicare provides a great foundational coverage, Aetna Medicare Supplements are a perfect complement.
 Part B covers 80% of your outpatient costs and most Aetna Medicare supplements cover the rest.
 Some plans cover both outpatient and inpatient deductibles.

 At Boomer Benefits, we like to work with carriers that offer many different types of insurance.
-This usually means a company is healthy.
+This demonstrates a company’s health and stability.
 Aetna is a national leader in health, dental, group and disability insurance as well as Medicare insurance.
 They cover more than 43 million members throughout the nation.

 Aetna Medigap plans operate in many states.
 Sometimes they sell their Medigap plans under subsidiary companies, like Continental Life or American Continental Insurance.
 It’s the same great family of companies.